uhlig-it/shorts/README.markdown

 # Shorts

-Poor man's [bit.ly](https:/bitly.com).
+Poor man's [bit.ly](https://bitly.com).
 Given a map of urls in the config file, it will respond to a known (short) key with a redirect to the long URL.

 It's pricacy-friendly.
-There is no tracking, logging, nor stats.
+There is no tracking, no logging, and no stats.

 # Deploy